Kwame Baah (music manager)

-Bismark Baah alias Kwame Baah is a Ghanaian music manager, music entrepreneur and a former recording artist.
-He is the founder of Yve Digital, a music distribution platform and in 2023, founded Get The Artiste, Ghana's first artiste booking platform.
+Bismark Baah alias Kwame Baah is a Ghanaian Talent manager, music entrepreneur and a former recording artist.
+He is the co-founder of Yve Digital, a music distribution platform and in 2023, founded Get The Artiste, an artiste booking platform.

 Early life and education

 Kwame was born on 14 March 1992 in Kumasi where he was also raised.
 Kwame Baah completed Konongo Odumase Senior High School in 2011 and continued to pursue Art Education at the University Of Education.

 Career

 He started as a musician and gained recognition in Kumasi.
 In 2018, he moved to Accra through the CEO of Farmhouse Productions, Ivan Quashigah, who offered him a job as an online manager to help promote his productions; Yolo Season 5, Stryke!, TV3 Mentor Reloaded, Ghana's Most Beautiful, and a host of others.

 In 2019, he created Yve Digital, one of the first music aggregation companies in Ghana and distributed music for Okyeame Kwame, Fameye, D-Black, Wendy Shay, Sista Afia, Amerado, Yaw Tog, King Paluta and others.

-In 2023, he launched another music company, Get The Artiste, to facilitate in the booking of musicians for events.
+In 2023, he launched another music company, Get The Artiste, to facilitate the booking of musicians for events.